 Under the Equality Act 2010 (which replaced the Disability Discrimination Act - DDA), Induction Loop Systems for the hard of hearing are a legal requirement for public buildings, including church buildings.
-EU legislation also stipulates these are to be configured to British Standard EN 60118-4.
+EU legislation also stipulates that these are to be configured to British Standard EN 60118-4.
 However, the most important job of a properly functioning loop system is to allow the message to be heard by all.

 An AFILS (Audio Frequency Induction Loop System) usually comprises a special amplifier unit connected to a ‘loop’ of electrical cable (or copper tape) laid out around the room or hall.
-Commonly the loop amplifier takes an input from one or more microphones – often in a church this will be a feed from a lectern mic or wireless lapel-worn microphone via the main PA System.
+Commonly, the loop amplifier takes an input from one or more microphones – often in a church, this will be a feed from a lectern mic or wireless lapel-worn microphone via the main PA System.
 In operation, the loop of cable emits an electromagnetic field that can be picked up when a user's hearing aid is switched to the ‘T’ position.

-The correct loop amplifier, cable type, cable route and system setup are unique to each church and as such a simple run of ‘bell wire’ around a skirting board will not suffice.
-The equipment used, and the proper configuration of the system, all combine to produce an effective induction loop field - factors that usually involve some careful calculations and the practical experience of expert installers to achieve the desired results.
+The correct loop amplifier, cable type, cable route and system setup are unique to each church, and as such, a simple run of ‘bell wire’ around a skirting board will not suffice.
+The equipment used and the proper configuration of the system, all combine to produce an effective induction loop field - factors that usually involve some careful calculations and the practical experience of expert installers to achieve the desired results.

 Which Loop Amplifier